-7. The idea of removing vast quantities of CO2 from the atmosphere in a credible timescale is a gross fantasy.
-This extremely vague hope is that by removing CO2 we might be able to slow down global warming, then gradually stabilise global temperatures and then start cooling the
+7. The idea of removing vast quantities of CO2 from the atmosphere in a credible timescale is a gross fantasy promoted by the fossil fuel industry and its supporters.
+This vague pretence is that by removing CO2 we might be able to slow down global warming, then gradually stabilise global temperatures and then start cooling the

 ...NOW BACK TO REALITY

 9. We should not rush to lay blame on the IPCC - at least they have been trying to raise the profile of the problem and ask for action, unlike most governments, international bodies and corporations